johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 [amt]: apostolicmissionaryteams.png "Apostolic missionary teams" height=125px

-The function of apostles and apostolic, missionary teams is highlighted by two significant metaphors: *ambassador* and *master-builder*.
+The function of apostles and apostolic, missionary teams ([](#amt)) is highlighted by two significant metaphors: *ambassador* and *master-builder*.

 ### Ambassador ###

 International ambassadors are accredited diplomats, or emissaries, sent by a country as its official representative to a foreign country.
 Paul uses this concept to describe the apostolic missionary role.

--	Apostolic missionaries are sent by God, to represent him and his message, amongst people of other nations and cultures.
-Paul refers to this responsibility as being *ambassadors of the Messiah*[^cf31].
+-	Apostolic missionaries are sent by God, to represent him and his message, amongst people of other nations or cultures.
+Paul refers to this responsibility as being *ambassadors of the Messiah*.[^cf31]

 -	Living and working inter-culturally, in non-native contexts, places significant additional demands upon workers, because of differences encountered in a whole range of experiences, including:
 	- 	Language, climate and food;